 Students placed outside the district by court order must be reported with a Reason for Ending Enrollment Code 323 - Transferred outside district by court order.
 Educational and reporting responsibility for these students is determined by Commissioner's Regulations.
-For further information, contact the Office of Student Support Services at 518-486-6090.
+For further information, contact the Office of Student Support Services at (518) 486-6090.
 Do not end enrollment for students placed temporarily in a facility pending a decision by court order.
+School districts must coordinate with court-placement agencies to ensure that students are enrolled appropriately and educational records are shared.